psi4/psi4/doc/sphinxman/source/introduction.rst

 .. [#f7] DH-DFT only available with DF-MP2.
 .. [#f8] Not all combinations of reference and algorithm available.
 In particular, non-RHF references only available as CONV.
 .. [#f9] Orbital-optimized variant available.
 In particular, all references available as CONV/DF.
+.. [#f10] Capabilities breakdown in great detail can be found at :ref:`table:managedmethods`.

 .. toctree::
    :hidden: